Donald Trump Jr. talk marked by anger over no questions

 The Guardian said that Trump Jr. told the audience that taking questions from the floor risked creating soundbites that leftwing social media posters would abuse and distort.

-Guilfoyle told audience members that they were being rude, the Guardian reported.
+Guilfoyle told audience members that they were being rude, according to the Guardian.

 Shortly thereafter, she and Trump Jr. left the stage.